SiobhanBaines/Ciara-and-Sams-Big-Day/README.md

 * [#2](https://github.com/SiobhanBaines/Ciara-and-Sams-Big-Day/issues/2)  - As a user I want to be able to log into the website.
 * [#3](https://github.com/SiobhanBaines/Ciara-and-Sams-Big-Day/issues/3)  - As a user I want to be able to create a list of all the wedding guests.
 * [#4](https://github.com/SiobhanBaines/Ciara-and-Sams-Big-Day/issues/4)  - As a user I want to maintain the menu options for the day.
-* [#5](https://github.com/SiobhanBaines/Ciara-and-Sams-Big-Day/issues/5)  - As a user I want to mainttain a wedding gift list.
+* [#5](https://github.com/SiobhanBaines/Ciara-and-Sams-Big-Day/issues/5)  - As a user I want to maintain a wedding gift list.
 * [#6](https://github.com/SiobhanBaines/Ciara-and-Sams-Big-Day/issues/6)  - As a user I want to use the list of guests who have accept to create the seating plan for the wedding breakfast.
 * [#7](https://github.com/SiobhanBaines/Ciara-and-Sams-Big-Day/issues/7)  - As a user I want to keep track of which guests have and have not RSVP'ed.
 * [#8](https://github.com/SiobhanBaines/Ciara-and-Sams-Big-Day/issues/8)  - As a user I want to keep track of which guests have or have not supplied their menu choices.